kgowtham020/guardedgossipss/README.md

 3. No Central Storage: We don't store your messages on any server.
 4. Self-Destruct: Set timers to delete chats after a certain period.

+---

 ## 📋 **License**
 - This project is licensed under the MIT License – see the LICENSE file for details.

+---

 ## 🤝 **Contributing**
  We welcome contributions!
-If you'd like to contribute:
+If you'd like to contribute!

+ ---

 ## 🧑‍💻 **Contact**
 - _Developed by Kaditham Gowtham._